 I recently had the chance to get an insider's look at the Hilton San Francisco Union Square.
 Here is a recap of my visit and what you can expect during your stay.

-> The first thing you will notice when you step inside this four-star Hilton hotel is that it is huge.
-The hotel offers more than 1,900 rooms, so this place is buzzing all day long.
+The first thing you will notice when you step inside this four-star Hilton hotel is its enormous size.
+The hotel offers more than 1,900 rooms, so this place is buzzing all day.

-> The hotel is at 333 O'Farrell Street, which is about three blocks from Union Square.
-Its central location and convenient access to public transportation makes it a favorite of both business and leisure travelers.
+The hotel is at 333 O'Farrell Street, about three blocks from Union Square.
+Its central location and convenient access to public transportation make it a favorite of both business and leisure travelers.

-> Given the size of this hotel, you have several room options.
+Given the size of this hotel, you have several room options.
 They include:

 You can also upgrade to a nicer room on a higher level.
 These include:

 Most of the rooms in the hotel that I visited were a decent size and reasonably standard for San Francisco.
 The rooms with two doubles had the tightest fit as they had to accommodate two beds.

 However, even these rooms offered plenty of space for a room in downtown San Francisco.
 Here is a look at a standard room with two double beds.

 All the rooms I visited included a desk with a comfortable chair, a flat-screen TV, and relaxing beds.
 If you want WiFi or high-speed wired internet, you will have to pay an additional charge (around $12.95 daily).